google-github-actions/auth/README.md

         workload_identity_provider: '...' # "projects/123456789/locations/global/workloadIdentityPools/github/providers/my-repo"
     ```

-    > [!IMPORTANT]
-    >
-    > The `project_id` input is optional, but may be required by downstream
+    > **❗️ IMPORTANT** The `project_id` input is optional, but may be required
-    > authentication systems such as the `gcloud` CLI.
-Unfortunately we cannot
+    > by downstream authentication systems such as the `gcloud` CLI.
-    > extract the project ID from the Workload Identity Provider, since it
+    > Unfortunately we cannot extract the project ID from the Workload Identity
-    > requires the project _number_.
+    > Provider, since it requires the project _number_.
     >
     > It is technically possible to convert a project _number_ into a project
     > _ID_, but it requires permissions to call Cloud Resource Manager, and we